 Waterhouses Aqueduct is in the foreground and locks 19 and 20 are beyond on the right and left respectively.

-Feature 10.
-Site of the Chamber Colliery Company's Loading Stage (Wood Park Colliery) on the offside of the Fairbottom Branch, 31 March 1983.
+10: Site of the Chamber Colliery Company's Loading Stage (Wood Park Colliery) on the offside of the Fairbottom Branch, 31 Mar 1983.

 Viewed looking across Feature 9, Waterhouses Junction.